What Happens After You Activate a Personal Locator Beacon

 Using international PLBs in Australia

-Internationally purchased beacons can be activated in Australia and Australia will coordinate the search and rescue response.
-However, your beacon needs to be coded and registered to your country of residence.
+Internationally purchased PLBs can be activated in Australia, and Australia will coordinate the search and rescue response.
+However, the beacon must be correctly coded and registered to your country of residence.

-For more information, visit the AMSA website.
-For tips on keeping your beacon in perfect working order, click here.
+For more information, visit the AMSA activation guidance.
+For maintenance guidance, click here.

 1. It’s also my recommendation that every person carry a PLB.
 I’ve seen people recommend one per group but what happens if the group member who has the PLB becomes isolated from the group or is the one who’s fallen and other group members can’t access them to activate the PLB?